Why do we need First aid in SPORTS?

 Do you play for a sports team?
 Perhaps you are a coach or a spectator.
 Whatever your role is you can play an important

-first aid training in UK sportspart by learning first aid.
+part by learning first aid.
 We all know the dangers surrounding sports, especially high contact ones like rugby and football which can cause serious injuries.
 If you have a first aid qualification then you could play a vital role in helping someone who is injured especially if the game is in a remote location and hard for an ambulance or doctor to get to it quickly.

 When you’re injured, (recent – acute injury), there’s a natural inflammatory response that occurs in your tissues as blood and other fluids enter the area that needs attention.
 Pain soon follows, letting your brain know that something is not right.
 This pain is a protective mechanism so you hopefully don’t cause any more unnecessary damage.
 The inflammatory response initiates repair of the injured area – whether it’s a bone, ligament, tendon, or any other body tissue.
 This is NORMAL and NECESSARY – so the question is not only if you should use ice, heat, or other type of therapy, but how much should you be intervening with the normal workings of the body, especially to the extent of taking drugs such as anti-inflammatory medications.